truenas/documentation/content/References/Performance/SMBFileTimes.md

 .tg .tg-0lax{text-align:left;vertical-align:top}
 </style>

+TrueNAS and ZFS by default can support large numbers of files.
+Per directory this can grow to 281+ Trillion and Per file system there is no upper limit.
+However these are theoritical limits, and there are host and client side practical limits when dealing with large quantity of files when it comes to how fast you can enumernate them.

 Starting in Dragonfish 24.04 and later, the meta-data performance of directory listings over SMB has been greatly improved.
 Depending on your SMB client, it is possible to support a single directory with anywhere from 100K to 1 Million files on flash systems with decent load times.